sebastianpb79/sebastianpb79.github.io/index.md

 # An intro into Markdown

-Today in the lecture we are going to makeour first little program.
+Today, Wednesday, in the lecture we are going to makeour first little program.
 And we are also learning a programming language called Markdown.

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")